Juvenile myelomonocytic leukemia (JMML) is a rare childhood cancer.

 A child with juvenile myelomonocytic leukemia might:

-which is when the bone marrow doesn't make enough red blood cells
+when the bone marrow doesn't make enough red blood cells

 get infections often (such as or tonsillitis)